 Tours you may enjoy

-Other interesting things that captured my attention in the amazing city of Doha:
+Other interesting things that I discovered in the amazing city of Doha:

 - less than 20% of the population are local Qataris (in other words, mainly foreigners live here);